namiwang/namiwang.github.io/_posts/2024-02-29-better-gmail-config.md

 > This post is based on my previous [thread](https://twitter.com/nami_m_wang/status/1759938276528656708), now further expanded with additional thoughts.

-## Gmail searching/filtering issues
+## why not using Gmail UI to manage

+I feel like Gmail hasn't improved the searching/filtering/labeling part in years.
+It's a poor experience in general, especially for advanced usages.

 ### confusing query builder

-I feel like Gmail hasn't improved the searching/filtering part in years.
-It's a poor experience in general, especially for advanced usages.

 For example, to filter emails by compound conditions, I must learn [a special syntax](https://support.google.com/mail/answer/7190?hl=en) and put the query in the input labeled "Has the words".